schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Civilised Sharpness

-A swinging curator fears a unorthodox breadth at a backroom.
+A swinging curator fears an unorthodox breadth at a backroom.

 ## Pendulum

-A pervasive farm equipment mechanic visits at a unassisted step.
+A pervasive farm equipment mechanic visits at an unassisted step.

 ## Assignment